 In the United States, alcohol is legal for purchase by anyone over the age of 21, making it easily accessible, and therefore, easy to abuse.
 Many people can drink without developing a problem.
 In 2015, roughly 70% of Americans had a drink at some point in the year, according to the National Survey on Drug Use and Health.
 But while most people can have a drink now and then, some develop alcohol use disorder (AUD).
 According to this same survey, 6.2% of Americans over the age of 18 had AUD.
 Alcohol abuse damages the life of the alcoholic, causing health problems, difficulties at work, and financial stress.
-Sadly, this impact is not limited to the alcoholic but spreads out to the people involved with the alcoholic.
+Sadly, these alcoholism effects are not limited to the alcoholic only, but spread out to the people involved with the alcoholic.

 Alcoholism is a non-medical term that described someone with an addiction to alcohol.
 An alcoholic craves alcohol and may use it as a crutch to make it through social situations or to deal with stress.
 An alcoholic cannot simply stop drinking.
 AUD is a medical term for people who compulsively use alcohol, cannot control their alcohol intake, and suffer emotionally when not using alcohol.
 Whether or not a person has a medical diagnosis, anyone with a drinking problem affects those around them.